-This presentation was in many ways a nexus for the work I’d been doing for 15 years, and it led me to start writing a book that started with the working title of “Fixing the US Healthcare System.”
-However, the 2008 campaign, election of President Obama, and the subsequent enactment of the Affordable Care Act, (a.k.a.
-Accountable Care Act), presented fundamental shifts for the US healthcare system, leading me to change the title to “Making Health Reform Work.”
+While my 2003 presentation to the Medical Society Presidents was in many ways a nexus for the work I’d been doing for more than 15 years, it also led me to start writing a book that had the working title “Fixing the US Healthcare System.”
+The 2008 election of President Obama (and the subsequent passage of the ACA/ObamaCare) led me to change the title to “Making Health Reform Work.”